Which cities’ electric utilities are participating in this new GreenXchange program?

-Buy Local.
-We encourage customers to buy from local vendors as listed in the website – under step 3.
+Buy local.
+We encourage customers to buy from local vendors as listed on the website – under step 3.
 These businesses located in your cities help create jobs, provide taxes back to the cities and support the local economy.
-They have agreed to support the program and can offer tips and suggestion on selecting the right equipment for your yard.
+They have agreed to support the program and can offer tips and suggestions on selecting the right equipment for your yard.
 However, equipment purchased from any vendor will be eligible for a rebate.
 You must submit a valid receipt which will include state sales taxes however, taxes will not apply to the rebate.

 What brands of electric powered equipment must I buy to participate in the program?